 The Baler Hanging Bridge is situated along Zabali Road and connects the barangays of Tibang and Sabang.
 The bridge is made of wooden planks and railings that are suspended above a wide river by sturdy metal cables.
 It measures about a meter in width and is over a hundred meters long.

-While locals often use it for their daily errands, it has become a well-known tourist attraction over the years due to the stunning views it offers.
+While locals often use it for their daily errands, it has become one of the well-known tourist attractions in Baler, Aurora over the years due to the stunning views it offers.
 As you make your way from one end of the bridge to the other, you will be able to get a panoramic view of the river and the vast mountainscape in the distance.
 Travelers can also catch a glimpse of the river's opening that connects to Baler Bay.

 Visitors who traverse the bridge are treated to a refreshing breeze as well, thanks to its position.
 Before reaching the other end, you can also take the time to take photos of the beautiful scenery around you.
 On either end of the walkway are a couple of souvenir shops that feature local delicacies and trinkets that showcase the area's culture.